cleterrier/ChrisLUTs/README.md

 Due to popular request (well at least [@AbAttacks](https://twitter.com/AbAttacks/status/941068029433180160)), here are the LUTs I've generated for ImageJ.
 Right now there are three sets of LUTs.
 You can also check the [Fiji LUTs repository](https://github.com/fiji/fiji/tree/master/luts) that integrates these LUTs.

 All the LUTs in this repository except Turbo have been devised by me and are available under an [MIT license](https://choosealicense.com/licenses/mit/).
-I made an ImageJ LUT for Turbo based on the [Apache 2.0 license](https://choosealicense.com/licenses/apache-2.0/) of the original work (see below).
+I made an ImageJ LUT for Turbo based on the [Apache 2.0 license](https://choosealicense.com/licenses/apache-2.0/) of the [original work](https://ai.googleblog.com/2019/08/turbo-improved-rainbow-colormap-for.html).

 ## 3color
 3color are three-color LUTs that are made to be complementary (BMR/RMB vs YGC/CGY have non crossing paths along the RGB cube).
 I use them for "two-channels rainbow images" when I want to encode two channels with two distinct "half-rainbow" LUTs.